paazmaya/yaml-validator/README.md

 ## Release History

+* `v1.2.1` (2018-03-16)
+  - Contents of the Yaml file were overwritten, in the case when saving to JSON and the Yaml file suffix was not `.yml` #14
+  - TypeScript types are available #13
 * `v1.2.0` (2018-01-17)
   - Separated parsing method from file reading method, hence one method more available to use
 * `v1.1.0` (2018-01-15)